darylldan/course-planner/README.md

 ### To-Do:
 - changes to edit class
 - think on how to implement other nuisance of classes
-  - non credited classes
-    - might add a checkbox
   - classes that has no sched (sp)
     - might make the class schedule nullable
     - if time is selected, a frequency must not be empty
     - if frequency is not empty, a time must be selected
-- think on how the grades will be implemented
-  - linking of classes
-  - non numerical grade
-  - ask peers if yung grades ba ng lab nila ay linked sa lecture, like sa comsci
-  - might have to create a new model for grade setup

 ### Notes: